 Colin Jago, chair.

-I graduated in Petroleum Geology at Imperial College with a view to a career in the oil industry.
-The Geology Department at Imperial was pioneering studies on modern sediments so I stayed there for my PhD on modern coastal sediments.
-The rationale was that modern sediments help interpretation of ancient sedimentary rocks – the reservoir rocks for hydrocarbons.
+I graduated in Petroleum Geology at Imperial College with a view to a career in the oil industry but as the department was pioneering studies on modern sediments I stayed for my PhD on modern coastal sediments.
+The rationale was that modern sediments help interpretation of ancient sedimentary rocks which are the reservoir rocks for hydrocarbons.
 But I discovered that working on beaches was a lot more fun than working in oilfield camps, so I jettisoned oil industry ambitions and opted for an academic research career.

 Funded by Royal Society research fellowships at Galway and Perpignan universities, I extended seawards to work on continental shelf sediments.
 At Leeds and Southampton Universities I worked with marine biologists and oceanographers in research that was increasingly concerned with societal problems like environmental sustainability and climate change.
 After a short spell prospecting for diamonds in Tertiary coastal deposits in South Africa, I joined Bangor University where I stayed for 40 years.
 My research became increasingly interdisciplinary with a focus on how suspended sediments in shelf seas control biogeochemical cycling, particularly carbon, enabling the oceans to trap carbon in seabed sediments rather than release it to the atmosphere.

-I enjoyed teaching to a broad range of students and introduced a lot more geoscience to undergraduates (few of whom thought they were interested in geology), including field courses on Anglesey, South Wales, Mauritius, and Virginia, and I introduced a new Geological Oceanography degree programme.
+I enjoyed teaching a broad range of students and introduced a lot more geoscience to undergraduates (few of whom thought they were interested in geology), including field courses on Anglesey, South Wales, Mauritius, and Virginia, and I created a new Geological Oceanography degree programme.

-I developed the £43 million EU SEACAMS project, housed in a new Marine Centre Wales in Menai Bridge, to work with industry on marine renewable energy in Wales.
-This project continuously employed over 10 years about 20 young researchers who would otherwise not have been working in Wales.
+I developed the £43 million EU SEACAMS project, housed in a new Marine Centre Wales in Menai Bridge, to work with industry on marine renewable energy in Wales; employing about 20 young researchers for over 10 years who would otherwise not have been working in Wales.
 I was Head of the School of Ocean Sciences and Dean of the College of Natural Sciences, now Emeritus Professor, at Bangor University.